Relintai/pandemonium_engine_docs/community/contributing/documentation_guidelines.md

    object").
--  Documentation: a page describing precisely one and only one concept at a time, if possible exhaustively (e.g. the list of methods of the Sprite class, or an overview of the input management in Godot).
+-  Documentation: a page describing precisely one and only one concept at a time, if possible exhaustively (e.g. the list of methods of the Sprite class, or an overview of the input management in Pandemonium).

 You are free to write the kind of documentation you wish, as long as you respect the following rules (and the ones on the repo).